Addiction Treatment Myths: Stop Making Excuses and Get Help

 Myth #2: I Can Stop When I Want To

 There is simply no doubt that addiction requires treatment.
 When you use substances, they change the chemical make-up of your brain.
 Your brain and body become dependent on the substance.
 Without the drug, intense cravings occur, often leading to physical pain and emotional distress.
-In severe cases, drug and alcohol detox is required to help alleviate the intense cravings.
+In severe cases, alcohol and drug detox is required to help alleviate the intense cravings.

 For most people, the excuse of not wanting to stop isn’t realistic.
 Recognizing that you need help isn’t easy, but it can be life-changing for you.
 It can present an opportunity for you to get the level of care you need to reclaim your life.
 You are not alone.
 Many people suffer from physical dependency.
 Detox and treatment is the way to take control over your health.